Homebirth

 —Michel Odent, MD, OB/GYN

-• Choosing who you want with you at your birth (including your baby’s siblings)
+• Choose who you want with you at your birth (including your baby’s siblings)

-• Laboring undisturbed and moving freely as you choose
+• Labor undisturbed and move freely as you choose

-• Eating and drinking whatever you crave to keep up your strength and energy
+• Eat and drink whatever you crave to keep up your strength and energy

-• Staying in your own biologically compatible environment
+• Stay in your own biologically compatible environment

-• Laboring in water and/or having a water birth
+• Labor in water and/or have a water birth

-• “Catching” your own baby or having a loved one “catch”
+• “Catch” your own baby or have a loved one “catch”

-• Trusting that uninterrupted bonding time for you and your baby will be prioritized
+• Trust that uninterrupted bonding time for you and your baby will be prioritized

 How is midwifery care different than standard obstetric care?